Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 My wife and I went to my annual family reunion in Georgia in July 2019.
 Flying direct makes life so much more comfortable, so we booked two roundtrip Delta tickets Honolulu to Atlanta (HNL-ATL-HNL).
 Here's my review and trip report for flights DL836 and DL837 on July 25 and July 30 2019.

 Next year we will be able to use my wife's annual fee waived American Express Delta Reserve card and book the roundtrip flight for 50% off thanks to her annual companion pass certificate.
-The $450 annual fee on this card is waived for military servicemembers.
+The annual fee on the Amex Delta Reserve card is waived for military servicemembers.

 HNL-ATL, Delta 836, was in Delta One on Delta's ancient 767-400.
 The return ATL-HNL, Delta 837, was in Delta's “Comfort Plus” cabin.